Unity-Technologies/Industry-Product-Configurator/README.md

 # Industry-Product-Configurator
+This is lightweight framework for Unity developers to get started with making their own product configurator.It supports visibility, materials transform variants etc. It is expandable and customisable.

 # Converting to public repository
 Any and all Unity software of any description (including components) (1) whose source is to be made available other than under a Unity source code license or (2) in respect of which a public announcement is to be made concerning its inner workings, may be licensed and released only upon the prior approval of Legal.